Our clients are individuals, families and charities who value life and intend a legacy for future generations.

 J. Bruce Smith has practiced law since 1977, and has managed the Trust and Estate Department at Barron Smith Daugert since 1987.
 He has been a partner since 1989.

 Andrew W. Heinz has been part of the firm since 2014, when the estate planning group at Resick Hansen Fryer Hall & Heinz, PLLC joined the Trust and Estate Department at Barron Smith Daugert.
 He was admitted to practice in 2005 and has focused almost exclusively on estate planning and related areas since 2007.
+He has been a partner since 2015.

 Erin Crisman Glass was admitted to practice in Washington in 2007.
 She joined the firm in 2010.
 Prior to joining the firm, Erin completed a two-year clerkship with Washington State Court of Appeals Judge Mary Kay Becker.
+Erin became a partner this year.